About The Designer

 In the mid 90's, Louise joined the British Fashion Council.
 She was also chosen to design the uniforms for Aer Lingus, Ireland's national airline, which are still worn today.

 In 1998 her Dublin Flagship Store was launched, located at 56 Merrion Square in the heart of Georgian Dublin.
-In 1999, Louise was commissioned to design a contemporary crystal collection which went on to become the fastest growing brand of designed crystal in the international marketplace.
+In 1999, Louise was commissioned to design a contemporary crystal collection.
+This went on to become the fastest growing brand of designed crystal in the international marketplace.
+In 2000 she opened her London flagship store and has since expanded to New York for a growing US clientele.

 In the same year, Louise also launched 'The Kennedy' Bag and her first signature fragrance, 'The Louise Kennedy Eau De Parfum'.